 With access to the best coaches and the best facilities for team sports, Avenues is fully committed to fielding high-level and successful interscholastic sports teams for both boys and girls.
 In its opening year, Avenues originally planned to offer only intramural sports; instead, we organized 16 various teams at both the middle grades program (grades seven and eight) and junior varsity (grade nine) levels.
 In Avenues’ fourth year, we are offering 25 teams, including a number at the varsity level.
 As the school grows, Avenues plans to offer a complete interscholastic sports program for students.

 A varsity program began in fall 2014 and is competitive with those of the top independent schools in the New York City area.
 We are members of two athletic leagues: the American International Private School League (AIPSL) for middle grades teams and the Private School Athletic Association (PSAA) for many of the upper grades teams.

-In 2015–16, Avenues offered the following sports:
+In 2018-19, Avenues is offering the following sports:

-Indoor track and field (upper grades program only)
+Indoor track and field (grades 9–12)

 Outdoor track and field

 Golf (grades 9–12)

 Crew (grades 9–12)